cisco/cisco-network-puppet-module/README.md

 }
 ~~~

-Then put the ospf router under a VRF, and add the corresponding OSPF configuration.
-If the configuration is global, use 'default' as the VRF name.
+The next type to define is `cisco_ospf_vrf`.
+The title includes the OSPF router instance name and the VRF name.
+Note that a non-VRF configuration uses 'default' as the VRF name.

 ~~~puppet
 cisco_ospf_vrf {"Sample default":